-Reflecting on Venture’s theme of “community” in Thailand
+Reflecting on Venture’s theme of “biblical justice” in Thailand

 By Rebekah Jacobson